How much of your production process should you outsource?

 - Organizational core competencies

-- Cost of purchasing errors and rework
+- Cost of purchasing errors and production scrap/rework

-- Capabilities of BOM and change management systems
+- Capabilities of BOM management

 - Operational efficiency